'I was just shot in my school,' boy tells 911 after attack

 "I was just shot at my school," 14-year-old Desmond Barnes repeated.

-A Great Mills High School teacher then took the phone and continued the conversation with the dispatcher.
+A Great Mills High School teacher told the dispatcher, "He's laying on the floor.
+He's in pain,"

+Desmond later took the phone back and the deputy told him, "I need you to stay calm.
+We have help coming to you, okay?
+Where is your injury?"

+"In like, the back of my thigh," Desmond responded.
+"It's burning. ...
+Oh, my knee hurts so bad."

 Just before 8 a.m. on March 20, the suspected shooter, 17-year-old Austin Rollins, approached 16-year-old Jaelynn Willey in a hallway and shot her once in the head, the St. Mary's County Sheriff's Office said.